blue-veery-gmbh/spring-rest-2-ts/README.md

 in case where Java inheritance trees overlaps like for  `Collection` and `Set` the nearest Java type is selected so in this case
 `HashSet` will be mapped to JS `Set` not to `Array`

-JS `Date` is supported if it is serialized to number, the same is for `Enum`s
+JS `Date` is supported if it is serialized to number, the same is for `Enum`s.
+To add support for other `JacksonJS` decorators, users could create own conversion listener and add it together with `JacksonAnnotationsConversionToJacksonJs` to model converter.
+In `JacksonAnnotationsConversionToJacksonJs` we tried to add only the most basic `JacksonJs` decorators.

 <b style="color:red">
 We must add that `jackson-js` is not actively supported at this moment, but it is the best library for this purpose which